TakuSemba/portfolio/README.md

 ### Locally

-`hugo server` will let you check the site locally with hot loading.
+`hugo server` will help you check the site locally with hot loading.

 ```sh
 hugo server